PART 1: HISTORY

 1.4.3.
-To train students for mission works, evangelism and church planting within and outside Mizoram
+To train students for mission works, evangelism, church planting, and transformation of society within and outside Mizoram.

 1.4.4.
-To promote the spirit of ecumenism amongst various churches in the region.
+To promote the spirit of ecumenism amongst various denominational churches.

 1.4.6.
 To form theological consortium with other theological colleges in the region in order to offer post-graduate programmes for the development of theological education in the region.

 1.4.7.
-To provide church music training – instrumental, vocal and choir-leading.
+To provide Church Music Courses — instrumental, vocal and choir-leading.

 1.4.8.
 To address contemporary socio-economic and political issues of the region, and impart the knowledge of holistic development through Research and Development programme.